Jonathan2021/dotfiles_ikigai/README.md

 - [ ] Try a different status bar
 - [ ] Try out Conky
+- [ ] Mutt and Tmux
 - [ ] Better commented scripts :(

 # credits

-- Luke Smith really gave a great idea about what could be done in i3.
+- [Luke Smith](https://github.com/LukeSmithxyz) really gave a great idea about what could be done in i3.

-- Xero Harrison a.k.a xero literally blew my mind.
+- [Xero Harrison](https://github.com/xero) a.k.a xero literally blew my mind.
 Such wonderful scripts.
 Such creativity.
+Exquisite markdowns.

-- Henrik Jeppesen for a wonnderful Arch Cheat Sheat that helped me a lot.
+- [Henrik Jeppesen](https://github.com/Stickano) for a wonnderful Arch Cheat Sheat that helped me a lot.

-- addy-fe, Dylan, NerdyPepper and many other amazing guys from r/unixporn.
+- [addy-fe](https://github.com/addy-dclxvi), [Dylan](https://github.com/dylanaraps) and many other amazing guys from r/unixporn.
 I have used some of their dotfiles.

-- Special mentions to addy-fe for a beautiful documention of his setup.
+- Special mentions to xero and addy-fe for their beautiful documentions of on their dotfiles.
 Helped a lot!

 # license